svolpe43/cfsh/README.md

 ```
 #:sshfw [optional forwarding port: '-8080'] [path]:<destination port>
 ```
 The `sshfw` command forwards http requests through an ssh tunnel to a remote machine, allowing you bypass firewalls.
 The forwarding port and the path are optional while the destination port is mandatory.
 If path is not specified `sshfw` assumes you mean the current node which must be of type 'Instance'.
 If you don't specify a forwarding port it will randomly pick a Linux user port (1024 - 49151).
-The command will then output a url to use in your browser to access the server.
+The command will then output a url to use in your browser to access the server and open up a tab in your default browser to that local port.
 The following are some sample commands:

 ```
 // Specify the destination port